 Escalator Accident Injuries

 The injuries you suffered in an escalator accident depend on the type of accident.
-Some of the most common injuries include:
+Here are the most common injuries:

 - Head and traumatic brain injuries, including concussions